Daniele Lanzillo, introduction to 8-bit assembly programming, 65XX, ValorosoIT, MOS 6510, assembler, MOS 6502

 Chapter 2: Very brief notes on the history of automatic calculation

-This chapter introduces the origins of automatic computing, from Leibniz's binary system to the evolution of the first 8-bit microprocessors.
-The author also explores the Von Neumann and Harvard architectures, which are central to understanding the differences between the various types of microprocessors.
+This chapter introduces the origins of the automatic calculation, from the Binary System of Leibniz to the evolution of the first 8 -bit microprocessors.
+The author also explores the architecture von Neumann and that Harvard, central elements to understand the differences between the various types of microprocessors.

 Chapter 3: Elements of Arithmetic for Digital Calculation